rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching - Ubuntu.md

 #### Deploying SKC Services on Single System
 ```
 Copy the binaries directory generated in the build system to the /root/ directory on the deployment system
+Update orchestrator.conf with the following
+  - Deployment system IP address
+  - SAN List (a list of ip address and hostname for the deployment system)
+  - TENANT as KUBERNETES
+  - System IP address where Kubernetes is deployed
+  - Database name, Database username and passwords for SHVS services
 Update skc.conf with the following
   - Deployment system IP address
-  - KBS IP address and KBS Hostname
-  - System IP address where Kubernetes is deployed
-  - TENANT as KUBERNETES
-  - Comment out the OPENSTACK_IP
+  - SAN List (a list of ip address and hostname for the deployment system)
-  - Database name, Database username and passwords for AAS, SCS and SHVS services
+  - Database name, Database username and passwords for AAS and SCS services
   - Intel PCS Server API URL and API Keys
 Save and Close
 ./install_skc.sh